dpvreony/nucleotide/README.md

 ## Introduction

-Nucleotide is a library to aid in the T4 generation of code for manipulation POCO object.
+Nucleotide is a library to aid in the T4 generation of code for manipulation of POCO objects.

-This project is in an early stage so the design and \ or underlying libraries implementations may be volatile at points.
+This project came about from wanting to leverage the power of T4 whilst giving a simple way of keeping the code generation in an easy to use place.
+I welcome feedback on the project including suggestions on improvement, additions, or alternative methods.

 ## Viewing the documentation